peucastro/lcom/README.md

 3. Vasco Lemos ([up202306905@edu.fe.up.pt](mailto:up202306905@edu.fe.up.pt))

 ## The game
-Our LCOM project is a replica of the popular video game Bomberman, with one little caveat in comparison with the original version of the game: the door that gets the player to the next level is hidden behind one of the walls, so the player must find it first by breaking the walls.
+Our LCOM project is a replica of the popular video game Bomberman.
+The goal is to defeat all the enemies on the board by dropping bombs that hit them.
+These bombs can also destroy some of the walls, and behind one of them is a door that gets the player to the next level once all enemies are dealt with.
+Each defeated enemy adds 100 points to the player’s score and each destroyed wall adds 10.
+The dropped bombs can also hit the player, who starts with 3 lives, and there may be extra lives somewhere on the board.

 ## Controls
 The game controls are as follows: